0xmikko/layer-cake-swap-node/README.md

 | Withdraw ETH                 | -           |  no data yet  |
 | Withdraw token               | -           |  no data yet  |

+<sup>[1](#myfootnote1)</sup> for swap operation.
+UniSwap gas consumption was measured for ETH/DAI pair.
 <sup>[2](#myfootnote1)</sup> - gas for UniSwap was measured for ETH/DAI Swap

+## Getting Started

+Ethereum contract & frontend is located at https://github.com/MikaelLazarev/layer-cake-swap-client/
+This project contains some configuration files to help get started :hammer_and_wrench:

 ## How it works